xPMo/i3wm-config/BIN/README.md

 * Deleting the file
 * Uploading the file to TODO

+### screenlayout-dunstify

+A simple script for interactively choosing saved ARandR/xrandr scripts from ~/.screenlayout

 ### toggletrackpad

 An old script for toggling the trackpad using `synclient`.
 I haven't looked at the documentation for `libinput` for porting it.